abe123442/discord-bot-v14-oop-rewrite/README.md

 # djs-v14-demo

+`Note: Rename .env.template to .env and fill in the missing values for the bot discord token and application ID`

 To install dependencies:

 ```bash
 npm i
 ```

 To continuously build the latest code while development, run this in a separate terminal: